Tencent/Hippy/docs/en-us/ios/event.md

-# Native event
+# Native Events

 When the native network switches or the horizontal and vertical screens change, the native needs to send some global broadcast events to the front-end, so that the front-end can control the business state according to different states.

 ---

-# Native transmission
+# Native Transmission

 The native should call the following code where the event is sent: